maxpoletaev/dendy/README.md

 ### Controller

 Player 1 controller is emulated using the keyboard.
-The default mapping is as follows.
-Multiplayer on a single keyboard is not supported.
+The default mapping follows the natural layout of the controller (dpad on the left, buttons on the right).
+Second player's controls are not supported on a single machine.

 ```
                    ┆┆
 ┌───────────────────────────────────────┐
 │                                       │
-│    [W]                                │
+│    [W]                      [U]  [I]  │   <- turbo buttons
 │ [A]   [D]                             │
 │    [S]                      [J]  [K]  │
 │           [Enter] [RShift]            │
 │                                       │
 └───────────────────────────────────────┘